 Richard N. Massey has served as a member of our board of directors since the Take-Private Transaction in February 2019.
-Mr. Massey serves as a Senior Managing Director of Trasimene Capital and Chief Executive Officer of Cannae.
 Mr. Massey served as the Chairman and principal shareholder of Bear State Financial, Inc., a publicly traded financial institution from 2011 until April 2018.
-Mr. Massey has served on Cannae's board of directors since June 2018 and Black Knight's board of directors since December 2014.
+Mr. Massey has served on Black Knight's board of directors since December 2014.
 In addition, Mr. Massey has served as a director of FNF since February 2006.
-Mr. Massey has been a partner in Westrock Capital, LLC, a private investment partnership, since
+Mr. Massey has been a partner in Westrock Capital, LLC, a private investment partnership, since January 2009.

-January 2009.
 Prior to that, Mr. Massey was Chief Strategy Officer and General Counsel of Alltel Corporation and served as Managing Director of Stephens Inc., a private investment bank, during which time his financial advisory practice focused on software and information technology companies.
-Mr. Massey also serves as a director of FGL Holdings.
+Mr. Massey also serves as a director of FGL Holdings and as Chief Executive Officer and director of Cannae.
 Mr. Massey is also a director of the Oxford American Literary Project and Chairman of the Board of the Arkansas Razorback Foundation.
 Mr. Massey formerly served as a director of FIS and Chairman of Bear State Financial, Inc.